 0 don't know if this is Reflection, will check it

 1 this is not Reflection, or it is too old

-wXyyy, where
+wХууу, where

-w=0 for display width can be expanded
+0=w for display width can be expanded

 1 for display width cannot be expanded

 2 for 132-column VGA in Reflection

 X=0 for DOS Reflection

 1 for Macintosh Reflection

 2 for Windows Reflection

 5 for Qcterm emulator

 yyy=version number (420 = 4.20)

 You cannot do the :Reflect command if Xyyy equals 150 or 200.
-This same value is shown in Verify Visual as {Reflect=420}; if it says "Col=80 max", this PC emulator was unable to make display memory wider memory in order to properly fold listings of lines that will overflow that width.
+This same value is shown in Verify Visual as {Reflect=420}; if it says "Col=80 max", this PC emulator was unable to make display memory wider.